malcolmxsc/k8s-monitoring-stack/README.md

 https://github.com/user-attachments/assets/d390186f-201c-41fb-9e97-cf340070bfa9

-**What you'll see:** The bidirectional relationship between Tempo (traces) and Loki (logs), demonstrating how to pivot from a trace back to related log entries and vice versa, highlighting the power of unified observability.
+**What you'll see:** The bidirectional relationship between Tempo (traces) and Loki (logs), demonstrating how to pivot from a trace back to related log entries and vice versa, highlighting the po[...]

 **Key takeaways:**
 - Seamless navigation between traces and logs